sassoftware/viya4-deployment/docs/Troubleshooting.md

 ## Deploying with the SAS Orchestration Tool using a Provider Based Kubernetes Configuration File

 ### Symptom:
-While deploying the SAS Viya platform into a GCP OR AWS cluster using a provider based kubernetes configuration file and setting `V4_DEPLOYMENT_OPERATOR_ENABLED: false` in your `ansible-vars.yaml`, the following error message is encountered:
+While deploying the SAS Viya platform into Google Cloud OR AWS cluster using a provider based kubernetes configuration file and setting `V4_DEPLOYMENT_OPERATOR_ENABLED: false` in your `ansible-vars.yaml`, the following error message is encountered:

-In GCP:
+In Google Cloud:
   ```bash
 Error: Cannot create client for namespace 'deploy'
  Caused by: